Brewers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

+- The Brewers have played as the underdog in six of their past 10 games and have gone 2-4 in those contests.

+- When it comes to the over/under, the Brewers and their foes are 5-5-0 in their last 10 contests.

-- The previous 10 Brewers games have not had a runline set by bookmakers.
+- The previous 10 Brewers contests have not had a runline posted by bookmakers.
+The average over/under established by bookmakers in Milwaukee's past three games has been 8, a span during which the Brewers and their opponents have hit the over each time.

 Explore More About This Game